Cornelius Van Hemert Engert: Early career

 As Engert himself would later note: he had a "Foreign Service career that went from one calamity to another—and was always exciting."

 Indeed, he would have the misfortune of serving as vice-consul during World War I, during which he witnessed the sinking of the Mesudiye by a British submarine.
 He later struck up an acquaintance with the British sailor commanding the submarine during the attack, Norman Douglas Holbrook.

-After the collapse of the Ottoman Empire, Engert returned to the newly-established state of Turkey, where he continued to serve in the consulate in Constantinople as vice-consul; he later became consul.
+After the collapse of the Ottoman Empire, Engert returned to the newly established state of Turkey, where he continued to serve in the consulate in Istanbul as vice-consul; he later became consul.

 Interwar years

 In the early 1920s, Engert briefly served in Iran as acting U.S. minister; as he was proceeding to his post, he happened to witness the Iraqi revolt of 1920 against Arnold Wilson.

 During his time in Iran, before and after the 1921 Persian coup d'état, he catalogued the rise of Reza Shah.

 In 1922, upon leaving his Persian post, Engert became the first U.S. diplomat to travel through Afghanistan, ostensibly to search for business opportunities through oil drilling.
 He also successfully convinced Amanullah Khan to allow Lowell Thomas and David Wooster King through as well.
-Thomas would later write Beyond Khyber Pass from this experience, and Engert a report for the State Department; Thomas's book was a popular success, as was Engert's report (though, admittedly, in different circumstances).
+Thomas would later write Beyond Khyber Pass from this experience, and Engert a report for the State Department; Thomas's book was a popular success, as was Engert's report (though in different circumstances).
 The former would be forgotten; the latter used even into the twentieth century by Harry S. Truman.

 Engert later served at The Hague, in Peking, and in Latin America.